-At the beginning of the year we shared a story on making financial new year’s resolutions.
-As the economic impacts of the pandemic continue to affect our lives, we’ve got some more financial tips on improving your financial stability during challenging times.
+We’re always on the hunt for great solutions that address personal financial health.
+As the economic aftermath of the pandemic (and now inflation) continues to affect our lives, we’ve got some more tips on improving your financial stability during challenging times.

 - Hit the reset button.
 A study from Laurel Road found that over half of millennials and Gen Zers regretted how they handled their finances over the past year.
-The new year is a perfect time to wipe the slate clean and start practicing all the good financial habits you wish you had implemented last year.
+Any time of year is a perfect time to wipe the slate clean and start practicing all the good financial habits you wish you had implemented last year.

 - Look into your money habits.
 The Klontz Money Script Inventory quiz will help you discover more about your finances than just where you spend your money.
 It can help you dive into your money beliefs, financial behaviors, and unconscious financial habits to make better decisions moving forward.